kubernetes/community/sig-scheduling/CONTRIBUTING.md

   * Open an issue under kubernetes/kubernetes with labels `/sig scheduling` and `/kind feature`, please focus on the user stories
   * If there's any debate on the rationalities, you can bring it to the [SIG meeting](https://github.com/kubernetes/community/tree/master/sig-scheduling#meetings).
-  * If there're multiple implementation options, consider to create a doc with Pros and Cons, and gather some feedback.
+  * If there are multiple implementation options, consider creating a doc with Pros and Cons, and gather some feedback.
+  You can do this by sharing the doc with the SIG's [mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-scheduling).
   * If necessary, open an issue in kubernetes/enhancements and write a [KEP](https://github.com/kubernetes/enhancements/tree/master/keps/sig-scheduling) for it.

-* If you find any out-of-date documentation, please help us to revise that.
-Future readers will be grateful for your kindness.
+* If you find any out-of-date documentation, please help the community correct that by either sending a PR to update the docs or open an issue if you are not sure about how to fix it.
   * For website documentation, you can open issues at [kubernetes/website](https://github.com/kubernetes/website).
   * For developer documentation, you can open issues at [kubernetes/community](https://github.com/kubernetes/community).